ameergul/Docs/docs/windows.md

 # Deploy STIG compliant Windows Virtual Machines

+This article shows how to use the Azure portal to deploy a STIG compliant Windows Virtual Machine.

 > Prerequisites: Azure Gov account, Storage Account (If desired, must be
 > in the same resource group/region as the VM, required if you plan to
 > store diagnostic log analytics), Log Analytics workspace (required if